Afghan Premier League: History

 The Afghan Premier League was established in 2012 replacing the Kabul Premier League, with the first season running through September and October of that year.
 8 teams were concurrently established in 2012 to become the inaugural competitors.
 Before 2012, the league in Afghanistan was broken down into 7 groups that covered the country.

 Players for the league were selected with the help of a reality television talent show called Maidan-e-sabz ("The Green Pitch"), helmed by Mukhtar Lashkari, star of Tolo TV, Afghanistan's equivalent of The Oprah Winfrey Show.
 The concept came from the Afghanistan Football Federation and the Afghanistan-based MOBY Group, which owns a number of TV channels and radio stations and is the largest media group in the country.
 MOBY Group channels will broadcast matches.
 Players were voted onto teams by a jury and by the television audience.
 The 34 provinces were grouped into eight larger zones.
 Eight teams of 18 players, one from every region, were formed.

+The league's creation was described by some analysts as an "unusual shortcut", noting its use of newly created regional teams and a reality television-based player selection system rather than the country's existing club structure.

 The Afghan High Peace Council praised the creation and development of the League as an, "opportunity to bring peace and stability" to Afghanistan.
 The process has given opportunities to minorities such as the Hazara who were treated as a underclass.
 Many players and supporters had undergone considerable trauma for which the League serves as a form of therapy.
 Along with the Shpageeza Cricket League which started in 2013, Afghan Premier League football was one of the few big sporting competitions in Afghanistan, offering precious relief from the violence of everyday life.

 Shaheen Asmayee FC won a record 5 Afghan Premier League titles (2013, 2014, 2016, 2017, 2020).
 They were the only team to have reached the Afghan Premier League final in eight consecutive seasons (2013–2020).
 The league was discontinued after 2020 and replaced with the Afghanistan Champions League.

+Although the Afghan Premier League was discontinued after the 2020 season, several of its teams continued to compete in other tournaments.
+In November 2021, six former APL teams, De Abasin Sape, Oqaban Hindukush, De Maiwand Atalan, Toofan Harirod, Shaheen Asmayee and Simorgh Alborz, competed in the Jam-e Aman in Kabul, which was won by Shaheen Asmayee with 11 points.
+In January 2022, four APL teams, Shaheen Asmayee, De Maiwand Atalan, Simorgh Alborz and Toofan Harirod, competed in a four-team tournament in Kandahar.
+Some players boycotted the competition in protest at the absence of a professional national league, and Toofan Harirod won the tournament with five points.
+A Toofan Harirod Herat side competed in Afghanistan's national under-17 league in 2026.